fasrc/fas-ondemand-rstudio-apps/README.md

 ## Github Actions

 Github Actions will automatically build an image if the app is pushed and it contains a `Dockerfile`.
-Once published to docker hub, it will be available to be pulled and converted to a singularity image on the RC academic cluster.
+Once published to docker hub at [harvardat](https://hub.docker.com/u/harvardat), it will be available to be pulled and converted to a singularity image on the RC academic cluster.

-Workflows:

-1. **Docker build and push** (manual): This workflow can be triggered manually from the Github Actions UI to build the docker image for a specific app.
-This can be done any time, and it will automatically build and push to docker hub.
-2. **Trigger docker build** (push event): This workflow is triggered automatically by a `push` to the repository, which simply identifies which `Dockerfile` changed and then dispatches to the **Docker build and push** workflow.
-Note that if the push has changed multiple docker files, only the first one will trigger a build.
-The rest will need to be dispatched manually.

 ## Updating apps.json